leg100/gcp-hardening-guide/README.md

 2. User A adds User B's public key to `~/.ssh/authorized_keys`.
 3. User B connects to the VM: `ssh -i <key> <vm_ip>`.
 It succeeds, because their key is authorized and they have direct connectivity to port 22, even though they don't have the necessary OS Login IAM permissions.

+#### Control

-To prevent this, compel users to use IAP to SSH into a VM.
-Configure a GCP firewall rule to block access to port 22 on the VM from anything other than the IAP IP range.
+Compel users to [create an IAP tunnel](https://cloud.google.com/iap/docs/using-tcp-forwarding) in order to SSH into a VM.
+Configure a GCP firewall rule to block access to port 22 on the VM from anything other than the IAP IP range (`35.235.240.0/20`).

-Alternatively if a user does not need `sudo` privileges on the VM, disabling the user of the authorized keys file is sufficient:
+Alternatively, if a user does not need `sudo` privileges on the VM, disabling the user of the authorized keys file is sufficient:

 1. Set `AuthorizedKeysFile none` in `/etc/ssh/sshd_config`
 2. Restart SSH daemon: `systemctl restart sshd`

+#### Reasoning

+* Enabling OS Login is not enough.

-### 2.5.
-Disable Serial Ports
+### 2.3.
+Disable Serial Ports [DiD]

+#### Description

+Disable serial ports on VMs.

+#### Control

 Enforce the organization policy "Disable VM serial port access" at the organization level.

-[DiD].
+#### Reasoning

+* The serial port exposes sensitive information
+* The serial port can accept commands that could permit changes to made
+* GCP firewall rules do not apply to serial ports.
+Any client with an appropriate SSH key and trivial details of the instance (its name, project, etc) can connect to the ports.

 ## Principles